alexvw/validateme/README.md

   - `email`
   - `ssn`
   - `telephone`
-- (In Progress) **data-validateme-req-group**: A number or string group that needs at least one member to have non-empty value.
+- **data-validateme-req-group**: A number or string group that needs at least one member to have non-empty value.
 For example, if you set `data-validateme-req-group="names"` on three fields, all three would fail validation until at least one had a value.

 ###Comparators (In Progress)